MrPinoBoy/react-pomodoro/README.md

 ## Struggles

-UseRefs are a bit obscure to me still, that's why there's a lot of querySelectors in the code still.
+UseRefs are a bit obscure to me still, that's why there's a lot of querySelectors in the code.

 Timing and resetting the animations was and is still complicated, it's far from perfect and maybe I'll find a solution later on that will make it all very simple.

 ## To-do list

 - Replace querySelectors by useRefs
-- Refactor animation related functions
+~~- Refactor animation related functions~~
-- Rethink the +, - and reset buttons functionalities
+~~- Rethink the +, - and reset buttons functionalities~~
-- Finish modal screen functionnalities
+~~- Finish modal screen functionnalities ~~
-- Style the buttons and the modal screen
+~~- Style the buttons and the modal screen~~
 - Maybe add sounds?
-- Pretty up the code
+- Pretty up the code (done-ish)

 ## Conclusion

-Even though it is not finished, I'm pretty proud of this project.
-The react app is working really well, it is just the styling that still has bugs and problems, since it is a bit complicated.
+~~Even though it is not finished, I'm pretty proud of this project.
+The react app is working really well, it is just the styling that still has bugs and problems, since it is a bit complicated. ~~

-I really enjoy working in react, it is really powerful and fun, and even though I don't get the logic behind it 100% yet, I feel like the learning curve isn't steep at all.
+I really enjoy working in react, it is really powerful and fun, I feel like the learning curve isn't steep at all.

 Thanks for checking out this project !